 I love eating chips & salsa.
 If we’re having any type of Mexican themed meal, chips & salsa will always be served right along with it.
 And I love making homemade flour tortilla chips to have with my salsa instead of just traditional corn tortilla chips.

-I got hooked on flour tortilla chips years back when one of the big-name brands, Tostitos maybe, used to have them available in the stores.
+I got hooked on flour tortilla chips years back when one of the big-name brands, Tostitos, used to have them available in the stores.
 But then they stopped selling them, which caused me to start making my version, which I think is delicious.
-They get crispy on the outsides but then still stay somewhat soft in the middle of the chip, perfect for scooping up salsa!
+They get crispy on the outside but stay somewhat soft in the middle of the chip, perfect for scooping up salsa!

 - flour tortillas

 - oil for frying – I typically use vegetable or canola, just depending on what I have in the pantry